robertxgray/tarumba/README.md

   Show debugging information.
 - -e, --encrypt
   Encrypt the archive contents using a password.
+- -E, --encode
+  Specify a character encoding for non-standard archives.
 - -f {auto,yes,no}, --create-folder {auto,yes,no}
   Creates a root folder with the archive name when extracting files.
 - -h, --help